This Instant Pot Chicken Pad Thai is a quick and easy one-pot dinner – the noodles cook alongside the other ingredients for minimal clean-up!

 Chicken Pad Thai is a delicious Thai street food dish.
 It’s typically made with thick rice noodles, chicken, veggies, eggs and a sweet and savoury sauce.
 This recipe tastes just like your favourite takeout recipe but with half the calories!

-This recipe offers the perfect blend of sweet and savoury thanks to the sauce.
+This pad thai Instant Pot recipe offers the perfect blend of sweet and savoury thanks to the sauce.
 The tamarind in the sauce gives it a sweet flavour with a bit of saltiness.
 If you add in the chopped peanuts, you’ll get a nutty flavour too.

 Pad Thai is most commonly made with chicken but you can also make it with frozen shrimp or even tofu.
-If you’re using tofu, make sure to stir it in after the noodles and sauce have cooked – otherwise, it will fall apart in the pressure cooker.
+If you’re using tofu to make Instant Pot pad thai, make sure to stir it in after the noodles and sauce have cooked – otherwise, it will fall apart in the pressure cooker.

-This recipe has 402 calories per serving, which is significantly less than the Pad Thai you’d get at your favourite takeout spot.
+This chicken pad thai recipe has 402 calories per serving, which is significantly less than the Pad Thai you’d get at your favourite takeout spot.
 One serving of Thai Express’ Pad Thai sauce alone has 420 calories, and that doesn’t even include the noodles and chicken!

 Storing and reheating

-You can store the leftovers in the fridge for up to 5 days.
+You can store any leftover Instant Pot pad thai in the fridge for up to 5 days.
 Sprinkle a little bit of water over top before reheating, then microwave for 1-2 minutes until heated through.
 You can also reheat it in a pan on the stovetop for a few minutes.
 Garnish with fresh green onions and cilantro to keep the dish feeling fresh!

 Freezing this recipe